cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > “The mystery of human existence lies not in just staying alive, but in finding something to live for.” - Fyodor Dostoevsky

-When faced with a new and complex situation our we naturally try to condense it into digestable forms.
+When faced with a new and complex situation we naturally try to condense it into digestable forms.
 Hence, the marked emphasis on case numbers, $R_0$, fatality rates, vaccination rates in our headlines.
 We use these as proxies for well-being becuase they have the upside being very fast to define and measure.
 Under the circumstances of a seemingly deadly pandemic, these can justifiably serve as evidence to the implementation of policies such as masking, distancing, plexiglass, vaccine coercion, etc (hereafter: _masks & co_).